 As Councillors, it is our job to listen to community sentiment and understand your priorities.
-Since we started our term in 2012, we have consistently heard that Council's services are valued by the community, and that Council also needs to be financially responsible and keep its rates as low as possible.
-In response, Council has initiated an enterprise wide approach to identify savings that don't impact on its services, to provide increased value for money to ratepayers.
-Council will, with the introduction of rate capping in 2016, continue to focus on identifying sustainable cost savings that will enable it to deliver high quality, responsive and accessible services to the community.
+During and following the Council elections in 2016 we have consistently heard that Council's services are valued by the community, and that Council also needs to be financially responsible and keep its rates as low as possible.
+In response, Council has continued an enterprise wide approach to identify savings that don't impact on its services, to provide increased value for money to ratepayers.
+Council will continue to focus on identifying sustainable cost savings that will enable it to deliver on our Council Plan to deliver high quality, responsive and accessible services to the community